nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 Source: `morpheus/loaders/file_to_df_loader.py`

 This is an instance of the new DataLoader module, utilizing a pre-defined 'file_to_df' style loader.
-The module is used to process 'load' tasks that reference files which need to be retrieved, possibly cached, and then loaded into a cuDF dataframe with is set as the control message payload.
+The module is used to process 'load' tasks that reference files which need to be retrieved, possibly cached, and then loaded into a cuDF DataFrame with is set as the control message payload.

 For a complete reference, refer to: [DataLoader Module](../../modules/core/data_loader.md)